 These gatherings should provide time and space for attendees to process what they’re learning together, as well as to develop stronger connections to their local place.
 You might invite a leader to present on behalf of a local organization that’s working to address climate-forced displacement (or its causes or consequences) in your area.
 This could be the start of a new or deepening partnership between your congregation and local organizations.

-The Spring Seminar planning team will provide facilitator guides and trainings closer to the event to make this a success.
+The Spring Seminar planning team will provide facilitator guides and materials closer to the event to make this a success.
 We suggest that local gatherings happen on Sunday, April 24 and Saturday, April 30.
 Here’s what to expect:

 Local activities can take many forms!
-It could be any of the following:
+You may also want to incorporate any of the following into your local gathering:

 - Getting involved in local actions or protests that are happening